lstotch/linsweep/README.md

 ## Description:

 This plugin is a temporary solution until a linear sweep is included in core.
 It identifies functions by searching for common prologues and makes an attempt to avoid some false positives by analysing the created function.

+The plugin will certainly have false positives, primarily during Aggressive mode by it will occasionally define the start of a function a few instructions beyond the start.
+The start may be missed entirely or may be identified by a later prologue suggestion.
+Due to the awesome feature of Binary Ninja which allows for overlapping functions, this is not a much as a problem as with other tools.

 There are three modes, Cautious, Aggressive and User.